CASE STUDY

 Challenge

-Most prison arts programs perform for incarcerated people, then leave.
+Most prison arts programs perform for the incarcerated, then leave.
 We created with them, then stayed.

 When Newsweek's David Ansen called Young@Heart's jail performance his favorite cultural movie moment of 2008, writing it "cut so deep, it left me gasping for air," the question became: What would sustained collaboration look like?

-How do you build trust across profound divides—elderly mostly-white performers and young mostly-urban inmates of color—when institutional programming typically treats participants as beneficiaries rather than artists?
+How do you build trust across profound divides—elderly mostly-white performers and young mostly-urban incarcerated individuals of color—when institutional programming typically treats participants as beneficiaries rather than artists?

 How do you create something that lasts years, not weeks?